Let’s learn about Saint David’s Day, an annual celebration in Wales honoring St. David, the patron saint of Wales.

 Foods

 Welsh cuisine is also celebrated on Saint David’s Day.
-The Welsh rarebit, a delectable baked bread with cheese, is one of the traditional dishes to try on this special day.
+The Welsh rarebit, a delectable baked bread with cheese, is one traditional dish to try on this special day.

-Try Cawl, a native Welsh vegetable and meat soup, Glamorgan sausages, and vegetarian sausages made of leeks, which are also something one should try during St. David’s day festivities.
+Try Cawl, a native Welsh vegetable and meat soup, Glamorgan sausages, and vegetarian sausages made of leeks, which are also recommended during St. David’s Day festivities.

 If you have a sweet tooth, the delectable Welsh cakes or the Bara Brith should be on your list.
-These delicacies are specifically perfect for tea time.
-It is also a perfect way to experience Welsh culture as it is part of the culinary heritage of the Welsh people.
+These delicacies are specifically perfect for tea time and are part of the culinary heritage of the Welsh people.
+They are also a perfect way to experience Welsh culture.

 St. David’s day is also an ideal time to enjoy eating traditional Welsh food and dine in Cardiff’s restaurants.